-The IC 4013 is a CMOS chip with two D flip-flops.
+The CD4013 contains two D flip-flops.
 A D flip-flop stores a 1-bit value and only changes when it receives a clock signal.
 Specifically, its output pin (Q) changes to whatever is on the input pin D (data) when the clock (CLK) pin goes from LOW to HIGH.

 |Pin Name||Pin #||Type||Description|